yoHasse-Gaming/owlbear_myz_dice/README.md

 # Owlbear Rodeo Dice

-Beautiful 3D dice extension for d20 based systems
+3D dice extension for playing Mutant: Year Zero and its' expansions in OwlBear Rodeo!

+Thanks to the OwlBear Rodeo dev team for letting amateurs like me fiddle with their Dice roller MASSIVE thanks to [jjsoini](https://github.com/jjsoini/) for help with the Pushing function.
+Check him out!

 ![Example](/docs/header.jpg)

 ## Installing

-The extension can be installed from the [store page](https://extensions.owlbear.rodeo/dice).
+The extension can be installed by copy-pasting [this link](https://myz-dice.onrender.com/) into your extensions in at owlbear.rodeo.

 ## How it Works